-If this played out anything like it did with our first baby, it wouldn’t be long until we started to feel way more rested again.
+If this played out anything like it did with our first baby, it wouldn’t be long until we started to feel rested again.

-Not that moms ever really recover from sleep deprivation.
+Not that moms ever fully recover from sleep-deprivation.

-At least, I haven’t yet, but I do have a baby, a two year old and a 5 year old.
-I think tired is just an extension on my name now: Heather L. Tired Goffrier.
+At least, I haven’t yet, but I do have three kids 7 and under.
+Tired is just an extension on my name now: Heather Goffrier, Tired.

-But nothing compares to the lack of sleep you get when your baby is brand new.
+But nothing compares to the “wait, I LITERALLY just fell asleep and she’s crying again?!” feeling from when your baby is brand new.